Rethinking Security: An introduction

 ‘The Ammerdown Invitation’ (2014)

 In 2014 the Rethinking Security group (then called the Ammerdown Group) set out to start a public conversation to build a new vision of security.
-This document sets out some initial thoughts about what this might involve and invites you to join the conversation.
+The Ammerdown Invitation, the first document of the project, sets out some initial thoughts about what this might involve and invites you to join the conversation.
 The summary version is followed by questions for reflection, and is a useful resource for starting a group discussion.

 ‘Rethinking Security: A discussion paper’ (2016)